 Writing is no different.
 Today’s literary markets are exploding with new possibilities for writers – especially in the realm of digital and self-publishing.
 Because anyone with a word processor and an internet connection can publish, the market has flooded with books.
 At first, this sounds great – no more gatekeepers curating, controlling, or forbidding creative expression.
 But this coin has a flipside: many, many, many bad books.

 We don’t expect doctors to operate before years of medical school, and we don’t expect professional athletes to perform without years of training.
 Why then do we flood the literary market with first attempts at books without at least some education and training?
-Can we be so surprised when our books don’t sell or receive bad reviews?
+Can we be so surprised when our books don’t sell or when they receive bad reviews?
 Like with any endeavor worth taking, take the time to learn, develop, and improve your writing craft and skill.
 Writing skill is cumulative – even when you fail, you’re still adding something.

 Not one single creative endeavor is a checklist of steps, so you can’t approach writing like a To Do list.
 Creativity is about learning the rules – all the rules – and then breaking them strategically.
 Not only is learning creativity a long process, it’s a cyclical process.
 Writing is about saying what you need to say or telling the story you want to tell.
 It’s not about obeying your editors (even me) or having a great marketing plan, and it’s certainly not about a social media platform.
 Yes, all of those things help a good book move forward, but they do not help create a good book.

-I’ve been editing with Blue Square Writers for almost a decade now, and the biggest mistake writers make is publishing too soon.
+I’ve been editing with Blue Square Writers for over a decade now, and the biggest mistake writers make is publishing too soon.
 And I don’t mean they publish before sending their manuscript to a proofreader (though that is all too common).
 I mean they publish their work before their writing craft and skill are good enough to stand out.
 I can hear your rebuttal already: “It takes years to learn all that.”
 And my answer is, Yes, that’s correct.
 Take the years it takes.

 Many of the writers I’ve worked with – nearly all of them, actually – have great ideas for books.
 If you’ve ever thought to yourself, “I’ve got a book in me” or “I’ve got a great idea for a book,” that’s great... but it makes you exactly average.
 If you sat down and actually wrote your book, that makes you slightly above average.
-If you edited and revised your book, you’re now slightly above that.
+If you edited and revised your book, you’re now above average.
 But lots of people in the market are at your level.
 Craft will separate you from the rest.

 You may have read a book and thought, “I can write better than this” or “How did this trash get published?”
 It’s true, lots of bad books do get published.
 But those books and authors were likely plucked from obscurity and it’s unlikely they recouped their investment.
 If you say, “I can write just as well as John Grisham” that’s probably true and that’s great... but the world already has a John Grisham.
 That spot is taken.
 Worse, there are thousands of other writers thinking the same thing.
 You don’t want to bank your literary career on the luck of the draw or on being the best imitation of another popular author.
 Don’t be the “next” anything.
 Be the first you.
 Learning to write like yourself takes time.